Fractured Magic: Chapter Seven

 “What does that even mean?”

-Egil tipped his head back, and for a moment his eyes changed, the whites eclipsed entirely by glittering darkness.
-His smile was a wicked, warped version of the one from Devikra's photograph, and Aleksir gasped.
+Egil tipped his head back, and for a moment, his eyes appeared entirely black.
+His smile was a wicked, warped version of the one from Devikra’s photograph, and Aleksir took a fumbling step back.
+For a moment, he let himself think: what if it was all true?
 But then Egil blinked, and his eyes were normal once more.
 It must’ve just been a trick of the light.
-“It means that Unity is a cancer, a blight on this world, and I intend to purge it,” Egil said.
+“It means that Unity is a cancer, a blight on this world, and I intend to purge it,” Egil said simply.
 “Even if that means tearing it apart myself, brick by brick.
 Even if it means destroying myself in the process.
-Either way, I'll be doing the world a favor.”
+Either way, I’ll be doing the world a favor.”

 “What makes you so sure?”
 Egil asked.